 Liberal arts and sciences in the 21st century

 A liberal arts and sciences programme traditionally provides a well-rounded education in the humanities, social sciences and natural sciences.
 It is undertaken in a spirit of free inquiry in order to both heighten your awareness of the human and natural worlds you inhabit and to support your personal development.
-Emphasis lies on acquiring the academic skills, knowledge and intellectual tools that will help you be successful in any career that you choose.
+The emphasis lies on acquiring the academic skills, knowledge and intellectual tools that will help you be successful in any career or future field of study that you choose.

 Why a liberal arts and sciences education?